Jiyaapatil35/Speech-Based-Ayurvedic-Prakriti-Prediction/README.md

 # Speech-Based Ayurvedic Prakriti Prediction

 ## Project Overview
-This project presents a machine learning based approach for predicting Ayurvedic Prakriti types — **Vata, Pitta, and Kapha** — using speech signal analysis.
+This project presents a machine learning–based approach for predicting Ayurvedic Prakriti types — **Vata, Pitta, and Kapha** — using speech signal analysis.
 The work explores the feasibility of a non-invasive and objective computational method to support traditional Ayurvedic assessment.
+The study demonstrates the potential of speech-based biomarkers as an assistive tool for objective Prakriti classification.

 The research was **conducted at KLE Technological University, Dr. M.S.
 Sheshgiri College of Engineering and Technology**, in collaboration with **Indian Institute of Information Technology, Dharwad (IIIT Dharwad).**.

+> **Academic Research Project | 5th Semester**
+> **Duration:** September 2025 – January 2026
+> **Team Size:** 4 Members
+> **Technologies:** Python, Exploratory Data Analysis (EDA), Machine Learning, Deep Learning

 ## Objectives
 - Analyze human speech signals for Prakriti classification